mmmuscus/Shadow-Functions-Engine/README.md

 ###### This section was last checked in the 1.0.0. version of the engine
 This documentation will have three main parts and a table of contents:
 * [The first](#1-introduction) is the introduction (the part you are reading right now)
-* [The second](#2-how-to-use-the-engine) is an overview of [how the engine works](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) and how you can operate it and it's different editors
+* [The second](#2-how-to-use-the-engine) is an overview of [how the engine works](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) and [how you can operate it and it's different editors](#22-how-to-use-the-editors-and-other-further-details)
-* The third will go over every last detail about the structures variables and functions the engine uses
+* The third will go over every last detail about the structures, variables and functions the engine uses

 In the [introduction](#1-introduction) I will cover [my motivation](#12-who-the-hell-am-i-and-what-the-hecky-heck-is-this) for this engine, [the idea, the end product and plans about the future of the project](#13-so-what-is-the-project).